uptheirons78/tinyhouse-v1/README.md

 ### STEP-03 Branch
 Created a Cluster and database in MongoDB Atlas.
 Installed `mongodb` package and its types.
 Seed our db with the `seed` script in `package.json` leveraging `seed.ts` file.
 Inside `/database` we created a connection with our Mongo Atlas database.
 Update both typeDefinitions and resolvers inside `/graphql` folder and then modularized resolvers inside `/resolvers` directory.

+### STEP-04 Branch
+Created a `/client` folder with `create-react-app` using `npx create-react-app client --typescript`.
+Removed all useless files and styles to clean up this React boilerplate.